 Perfect for Leftover Veggies

-This potato soup came about because I had a bunch of veggies sitting around that needed to be used up.
-The easiest way to use up any veggie is to throw it in a soup.
+This easy potato soup came about because I had a bunch of veggies sitting around that needed to be used up.
+The easiest way to use up any veggie is to throw it in a homemade soup.
 I didn’t even intend for this to become a blog recipe, but it turned out so amazingly delicious, that I knew I had to share it with you guys!

 I used celery, carrots, and corn in addition to the potatoes and kale, but you can throw in whatever you like.
 Broccoli, turnips, and peas would all be great choices as well.

 - Vegan Mushroom Soup

 - Coconut Curry Soup w/ Sweet Potato Noodles

 - Creamy Tomato Soup

 Most potato soups use heavy cream to thicken it up, but not this recipe!
 Though I did add a bit of full fat coconut milk just before serving, the thickness comes from the vegetables themselves!

 After simmering the soup, I purée about 1/4 – 1/3 of it with an immersion blender.
 You can purée more if you like a smoother texture…or less (or even none) if you like it really chunky.